uchicago-cs/chiwebsite/chisubmit/graders.rst

          *  - It offends the order of created things
          *  - It is an aberration unto the Lord
          */

+        ### GRADER COMMENT
+        # The following code is wrong for a variety of reasons.
+Let me tell you why:
+        #  - It hurts my eyes
+        #  - It offends the order of created things
+        #  - It is an aberration unto the Lord

 Any time a penalty is assessed, make sure to include it in the comment::